avi613/tdd-training/README.md

 ## Introduction
 Here is the recommended learning path.

 You may start with the Fibonacci Kata.
-We give there a reference to a video featuring test first and recursion.
+We give there a reference to a video featuring **test first and recursion**.
 The Simple Calculator kata is dedicated to **refactoring a piece of software before introducing a new functionality** (please note that this kata dramatically needs to be renamed as it has nothing to do with simple calculator kata any more!)
-The Tennis kata takes you to Behaviour Drive Development and parametrized tests.
+The Tennis kata takes you to **Behaviour Drive Development and parametrized tests**.

 ## Why TDD
 Test Driven Development is a fantastic method that helps you to build clean, dependable and robust software.
 It's a must do!